Drinking too much alcohol increases people’s risk of injuries, violence, drowning, liver disease, and some types of cancer.

 - Encourage friends or family members to make small changes, like keeping track of their drinking and setting drinking limits.

-- Share tips with parents on talking with their kids about the risks of alcohol use.
+- Share tips with parents to help them talk with their kids about the risks of alcohol use.

-- Ask doctors and nurses to talk to their patients about the benefits of drinking alcohol only in moderation.
+- Ask doctors and nurses to talk to their patients about the benefits of drinking less or quitting.